Does food affect behaviour?

 Foods to Include

 When you remove added sugars, preservatives and additives what are you left with?
 Whole foods.
-And that is exactly want you want your child to be eating, especially if they have ADHD.
+And that is exactly want you want your child to be eating, especially if they are hyperactive or restless.
 You should be focusing on making sure your child diet is made up of the following foods.

 The great thing about transitioning to a healthier way of eating is that when you start focusing on filling the diet with nutritious, delicious food, there is less room for other things to sneak in that may aggravate their symptoms.
 This is important as children on heavily processed and refined diets are missing out on essential nutrients needed for healthy growth and development.
-Additionally, research suggests that children with ADHD may be more likely to have certain nutritional deficiencies and may require greater amounts of certain nutrients such as zinc, iron, B6 and omega-3 fatty acids.
+Additionally, children who are hyperactive and restless may be more likely to have certain nutritional deficiencies and may require greater amounts of certain nutrients such as zinc, iron, B6 and omega-3 fatty acids.

-In conclusion, a diet full of too much sugar, too many refined foods, artificial foods and food substances, too few fruits and vegetables and a lack of omega-3 fatty acids, have all been suggested as potential factors that can aggravate ADHD.
-While it won't be possible to ensure your child eats perfectly all the time, the basis of their diet should always be whole-food-based, and specific attention may need to be paid to certain nutrients and food groups in some cases of ADHD.
+In conclusion, a diet full of too much sugar, too many refined foods, artificial foods and food substances, too few fruits and vegetables and a lack of omega-3 fatty acids, have all been suggested as potential factors that can aggravate hyperactivity.
+While it won't be possible to ensure your child eats perfectly all the time, the basis of their diet should always be whole-food-based, and specific attention may need to be paid to certain nutrients and food groups in some cases.

 Written By Brittany Darling